Updated January 18, 2023

 Both ITIL4 and SRE refer to incident swarming—a model of networked collaboration—as a means to provide simultaneous and fast engagement to reduce the time and impact of a significant incident.
 Monitoring systems and dashboards visualize current state and can be shared with key stakeholders.
 ChatOps systems open engagement opportunities for collaboration, input, and feedback on past, present, and even predictive incidents.

 Since SREs are an established role with direct access to developers, feedback on both sides can be fairly continuous.
 SREs also have the technical ability to diagnose and potentially fix incidents independently, so the ability to capture knowledge at the source is shortened.
-For its part, ITIL4 advocates for the breakdown of silos—capturing knowledge at the source—and emphasizes the importance of recording incident activities.
+For its part, ITIL4 advocates for the breakdown of silos—capturing knowledge at the source—and emphasizes the importance of recording incident activities and knowledge management.

 3. Foster continuous learning and experimentation